FNNDSC/ChRIS_ui/README.md

 ### End-to-End Tests

+> [!IMPORTANT]
+> End-to-end (E2E) tests are configured to run against our public testing backend instance, which is prepopulated with data.

 E2E tests are located under `tests/`.
-Tests specific to http://fetalmri.org are found under `tests/fetalmri.org`.

 Playwright requires some system dependencies.
 On first run, you will be prompted to install these dependencies.
 With Playwright installed, run